 Despite their sometimes bad reputation, if you can learn to use credit cards responsibly, you can also use them to help you manage your finances, follow a budget, and help keep you financially protected in the process.

-In fact, many of the cards we evaluate, particularly those in our reviews of the best catch-all credit cards or the best credit cards for gas and groceries, place simplicity at the top of the priority list, meaning you can focus on using them to reach you primary goal, which is successfully maintaining a budget using credit cards as a tool to do so.
+In fact, many cards, particularly those listed among the best balance transfer credit cards or the best 0% intro balance cards, place simplicity at the top of the priority list, meaning you can focus on using them to reach your primary goal, which is successfully maintaining a budget using credit cards as a tool to do so.

 Benefits of Using Credit Cards in a Budget